 Yesterday, I had Ian keep me updated on tweets by chubigans because it was my social media day off.
 Galindo was frantic trying to get the game finished (and had threats of internet outages plaguing him as he was doing so), and I kept refreshing the Steam store page to see if it has been released, but nothing.
 Galindo said it would be released between four and five CST (hey, homeboy!), but it wasn’t.
 I was getting desperate when it finally released, and I bought it before it had been on Steam for even a minute.
 I waited impatiently for it to install, which it did fairly quickly.

 Once it was in my machine, I suddenly became reluctant to play it.
 What if it didn’t live up to the first game and the hype?
 What if I hated it?
 What if I was completely disappointed by it?
-This was my second most highly-anticipated sequel of this year (after Dark Souls III), and I wanted it to be my everything.
+This was my second most highly-anticipated sequel of this year (after Dark Souls III.
+OK, that was last year, but the last DLC was this year), and I wanted it to be my everything.
 I wasted fifteen minutes pointedly avoiding the game, but then I finally womanned up and started it up.

 The first thing I noticed is the dev’s note.
 He said there were a few things that he wasn’t able to include in the game for release, but he would patch them in as soon as possible.
 I am much more lenient on an indie developer who is a one-man operation, especially when he’s already created one of my favorite games ever.
 A few minor issues at the start–I couldn’t use the mouse in the menu.
 I couldn’t use Enter to register acceptance; I had to use the Space Bar.
 I can’t rebind the keys right now, which I would like to do.
 However, by the time it’s possible, I’ll probably already be used to the current layout.